How Moisturisers Alleviate Facial Skin Problems

 Does Moisturiser Age Your Skin?

 No, moisturiser has been found in multiple studies to reduce the signs of ageing and delay skin ageing.
 Although some claims have been made that using a moisturiser can lead to premature ageing, there is no evidence of this.

 Can Moisturiser Damage Your Skin?

 Moisturiser should not damage your skin.
-Where issues can occur is if you:
+However, issues can occur if you: